Kava-Labs/sig/README.md

 # Sig

-Sig is a signing library for Cosmos, supported in Node.js and browsers.
+Sig is a signing library for Cosmos which we've modified for compatibility with Kava.

 Sig provides JavaScript functions and TypeScript types for